mderriey/mderriey.github.io/_posts/2020-12-14-how-to-lock-down-csp-using-swachbuckle.md

 </script>
 ```

-By putting this copy in the `wwwroot/swagger` folder, it'll then be served by our static files middleware instead of by Swashbuckle.
+By putting this copy in the `wwwroot/swagger` folder, it'll then be served by our static files middleware instead of by the Swashbuckle SwaggerUI middleware.
 We can then compute the hash of the contents of the `<script>` tag, and allow it in our content security policy.

 However, this is a suboptimal solution for several reasons: